How to Earn a Syracuse Online MBA without GMAT or GRE Scores

 Why take the GMAT?

 Scores from either the GMAT or GRE are required as part of Whitman’s online MBA application for candidates who do not have a lot of experience in their professional work history.
-The scores help us evaluate quantitative skills.
+The scores help us evaluate quantitative skills to ensure that applicants will be successful in the program and in the business world.

 What does professional experience mean?